Frequently Asked Questions

 Q: Who can sign up for these sessions?

-A: This quarter we are focused on creating a BIPOC-only space for reflection, discussion, and supervision.
+A: Winter quarter our Sunday group will be a BIPOC-only space for reflection, discussion, and supervision.
 Any interpreter who identifies as Black, Brown, Indigenous, and/or a Person of Color is welcome and encouraged to join.
-Interpreters who identify as White are asked to respect this space by taking advantage of other opportunities for growth and reflection.

 (Reminder: you can set up your own group and contact us for facilitation any time!)
 If you have any questions please email CJ ([email protected]) or Audrey ([email protected]).